pnnl/cactus/README.md

 # CACTUS 🌵 | Chemistry Agent Connecting Tool Usage to Science
 # Introduction

 CACTUS is an innovative tool-augmented language model designed to assist researchers and chemists in various chemistry-related tasks.
 By integrating state-of-the-art language models with a suite of powerful cheminformatics tools, CACTUS provides an intelligent and efficient solution for exploring chemical space, predicting molecular properties, and accelerating drug discovery.
+Just as the cactus thrives in the harsh desert environment, adapting to limited resources and extreme conditions, CACTUS has been implemented by Pacific Northwest National Laboratory (PNNL) Scientists to navigate the complex landscape of chemical data and extract valuable insights.

 <img width="1000" alt="Cactus_header" src="assets/workflow_diagram_V2_white_bkg.png">